newrelic/nr1-vscode-extension/README.md

 1. Install the extension from the [VS Code Marketplace](https://marketplace.visualstudio.com).
 2. Open the VS Code command palette (`Ctrl+Shift+P` in Windows/Linux or `Cmd+Shift+P` in macOS).
-3. Enter "Nerdpack" or "New Relic" to get a list of the available commands.
+3. Enter "New Relic" to get a list of the available commands.
 4. Select `New Relic Profile: select default` or `Nerdpack: create a nerdpack` to get started!

 ## Features